 Hydraulic hoses that are not routed correctly could become worn from working against abrasive edges or moving parts.
-If abrasions or holes do occur, the hydraulic hoses can only be replaced, not repaired.
+If abrasions or holes do occur, the hydraulic hoses can only be repaired by replacement.
 Do not attempt repairs with tape or cements.
 High pressure will burst such repairs and cause system failure and possible injury.